Two women laughing on the sofa

 Frequently asked questions

 Yes!
 Full training will be provided before you start.
-The next training programme will be one day on the following dates (subject to available spaces)

 You’ll need to have already applied and had a meeting with a member of the team before attending the training: